How to Prevent Software Piracy

 Therefore, use enhanced security features to prevent pirates from “cracking” the software.
 Software developers also need to inform customers about the consequences of software piracy.
 Inform them that pirating software is illegal and can be fined up to $250,000 and liable under criminal and civil law.
 This will help prevent them from pirating the software throughout the web.
 The Business Software Alliance (BSA) also recommends reporting software piracy.

-What Steps Has The Industry Taken To Prevent Software Piracy?
+What Steps Has The Industry Taken on How to Prevent Software Piracy

-The industry starts with business owners auditing the software on their network, and determining if it is properly licenced and not pirated.
-There are tools called Software asset Management system which allow business owners to efficiently check their networks and systems to ensure proper licensing.
+The industry starts with business owners auditing the software on their network and determining if it is properly licensed and not pirated.
+There are tools called Software asset Management systems that allow business owners to efficiently check their networks and systems to ensure proper licensing and authentication.

-There are up and coming DRM frameworks to protect against software piracy.
-According to a conference paper from researchgate, there is “DRM framework uses cryptographic techniques and supports protection of digital content viz., PDF, image and audio files by enforcing user rights such as view, copy, play or print as applicable.
+Hardware solutions are way we are learning how to prevent software piracy.
+There are up-and-coming DRM (digital rights management) frameworks to protect against software piracy.
+According to a conference paper from researchgate, there is “DRM framework uses cryptographic techniques and supports the protection of digital content viz., PDF, image and audio files by enforcing user rights such as view, copy, play or print as applicable.
 The framework is extendable to safeguard libraries of software applications on multiple operating systems. ”

 Fighting software piracy is a challenging task both for the software developers and the public at large.
 The public and private sectors must do everything they can to limit software piracy.